tydingsl/csci-201.github.io/src/chapter13UnusualDataTypes.md

 You learned some about references and pointers in Chapter 10 when we covered persistence and dynamic memory allocation.
 Here is a recap.

-When GML scripts create a new instance by calling the `instance_create` function, the GM environment returns the instance ID for a newly created instance.
-This ID is simply an integer "serial number" that uniquely identifies the instance.
+When JavaScript code creates a new object using the `new` operator, the constructor returns a **reference** to a newly created object.
+This reference uniquely identifies the object.
+A reference is a variable that, instead of storing a data value, allows indirect access to a data value.

 Many PLs contain similar concepts.
-GML instance IDs are one example of a **reference**: a variable that, instead of a data value, holds information that allows indirect access to a data value.
-In many PLs, the reference is not a "serial number" as in GML, but the numeric RAM address where the data is stored.
-This kind of reference is sometimes called a **pointer**.
+In some PLs, references are implemented as a "serial numbers" or "object identifiers".
+A **pointer** is a special kind of reference that stores the numeric RAM address where the data value is stored.
 (Be aware that different PLs use these terms in somewhat different ways.)

 Pointers are low-level concepts that provide a great deal of power and flexibility, especially where pointer arithmetic is used.
 (Pointer arithmetic means performing calculations on memory addresses in order to navigate through memory.)
 Pointers can also be very dangerous if misused.